DataSF/datasf.github.io/_posts/blog/2015-04-24-housing-data-hub-launched.md

 This is also the first of what we hope to be a series of strategic open data releases over time.
 Read more about that below or check out [the Hub](http://housing.datasf.org), which [took a village](http://housing.datasf.org/about/#acknowledgements) to create!

 ##Evolution of Open Data: Strategic Releases
 The Housing Data Hub is also born out of a belief that simply publishing data is no longer sufficient.
-Open data programs need to take on the role of adding value to open data versus simply posting it and hoping for its use.
+Open data programs need to take on the role of adding value to open data versus simply blog-posting it and hoping for its use.
 Moreover, we are learning how important context is to understanding government datasets.
 While [metadata](http://datasf.org/blog/u-heart-metadata/) is an essential part of context, it’s a starting not endpoint.

 For us a strategic release is one or more key datasets + a data product.
 A data product can be a report, a website, an analysis, a package of visualizations, an article...you get the idea.
 The key point: you have done something beyond simply publishing the data.
 You provide context and information that transforms the data into insights or helps inform a conversation.
 (P.S.
 That’s also why we are excited about Socrata’s [new dataset user experience](http://www.socrata.com/rethink) for our open data platform).